ArlineQ/arline_benchmarks/README.md

 **Arline Benchmarks** platform allows to benchmark various algorithms for quantum circuit mapping/compression against each other on a list of predefined hardware types and target circuit classes.

-Arline Benchmarks has been recently used by Oxford Quantum Circuits team for compiler performance testing (see [blog post](https://oxfordquantumcircuits.com/oqc-integrates-tket)).

 ## Demo (report generation preview)

 ### Benchmarking run